mckaywrigley/paul-graham-gpt/README.md

 You'll need an OpenAI API key to generate embeddings.

-2. Set up Supabase
+2. Create Supabase database

-There is a schema.sql file in the root of the repo that you can use to set up the database.

-Run that in the SQL editor in Supabase as directed.

-I recommend turning on Row Level Security and setting up a service role to use with the app.

 Note: You don't have to use Supabase.
 Use whatever method you prefer to store your data.
 But I like Supabase and think it's easy to use.

+I recommend turning on Row Level Security and setting up a service role to use with the app.

+3. Run DB migration

+There is a schema.sql file in the root of the repo that you can use to set up the database.

+Run that in the SQL editor in Supabase as directed.

 ### Repo Setup

-3. Clone repo
+4. Clone repo

 ```bash
 git clone https://github.com/mckaywrigley/paul-graham-gpt.git
 ```

-4. Install dependencies
+5. Install dependencies

 ```bash
 npm i
 ```

-5. Set up environment variables
+6. Set up environment variables

 Create a .env.local file in the root of the repo with the following variables: